 One will get a relatively better understanding of the fundamental workings of the different construction and development industry aspects like finance, real estate investment and facilities management.

-The students will be able to understand the potential roles of architects in conventional fields of activity and in the global platform.
+The students will be able to understand the potential roles of architects in conventional fields of activity and on the global platform.

-There are certain legal technicalities like registration, practice and building contracts which should be well-known by the architects.
-They will also be taught about professional ethics and codes of conduct which are applied while practising architecture.
+There are certain legal technicalities like registration, practice and building contracts that should be well-known by the architects.
+They will also be taught about professional ethics and codes of conduct that are applied while practicing architecture.

 The students will be taught about natural systems and built environments.